-There are no recalls for this issue as of writing, but there is a TSB that addresses this issue.
+As of writing, Chevrolet released a special coverage adjustment for the affected Chevrolet Traverse models, as well as some Buick Enclave models.
+There is also a TSB that addresses this issue.
 TSB #08-09-41-002H contains repair information on how to replace the terminal or connector that’s responsible for the intermittent illumination of the air bag indicator lamp.

 Some 2010 Traverse owners have reported that their SUV suddenly stopped working as they were driving.
 When the mechanics at the dealership checked the affected owners’ SUVs, they found out that the engine failed and needed a replacement.
 Quite a few 2011 model year owners encountered the same problem, which is why engine failure is the top Chevrolet Traverse problem.
 On average, owners of these two specific model years shelled out at least $5,000 for repairs to fix this issue that they encountered at 100,000 miles.